Our role

 The RSPCA holds serious concerns about animal welfare in horse racing.

-The RSPCA would like to see measures put in place to end the welfare issues inherent to the industry.
+The RSPCA would like to see measures put in place to resolve the welfare issues inherent to the industry.

-The RSPCA advocates strongly for the racing industry to adopt responsible breeding practices by reducing the number of racehorses bred, minimising the risk of injury, for every horse to be provided a suitable role or home on retirement and methods in place to allow every racehorse to be traceable from birth to death to their welfare.
-For as long as horseracing continues, the racing industry has a responsibility to care and provide for the horses they breed, and ensure their welfare for their lifetime, not just during their racing career.
+The RSPCA advocates strongly for the racing industry to adopt responsible breeding practices by reducing the number of racehorses bred, minimising the risk of injury, for every horse to be provided a suitable role or home on retirement and methods in place to allow every racehorse to be traceable from birth to death.
+Whilst horse racing continues, the racing industry has a responsibility to care and provide for the horses they breed, and ensure their welfare for their lifetime, not just during their racing career.

 Explore related content and news